 Compartment pressures can be measured in the 3 compartments of the forearm (volar, dorsal, and mobile wad).

 The Stryker® system, a commercially available instrument, is used here.
+Follow all instrument instructions.
 Know what equipment is available at your particular institution.

 (See also Compartment Syndrome Compartment Syndrome Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
 The earliest symptom is pain out of proportion to the severity of injury.
 Diagnosis... read more .)

 Compartment syndrome is suggested by worsening pain of the involved compartment that is disproportionate to the apparent severity of the injury and exacerbated by passive stretching of compartment muscles.
 On palpation, the compartment may be swollen and tense, but these findings may not always be present.